canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/install-an-irc-server/Install_An_IRC-Server.md

 If you see a message that says InspIRCd is already running, your server is now online.

 Changes to your web server are made to the config file, a list of supported commands and other useful information can be found at [InspIRCd's Wiki](https://wiki.InspIRCd.org/).

+###You now know how to:
+* Prepare an environment to install an IRC Server using InspIRCd
+* Install InspIRCd using GitHub
+* Configure InspIRCd using a `.conf` file
+* Start the service

+###What's Next?
+* Modify your external internet connection to forward port 6697
+* Ensure your network has a static IP address
+* Get a URL to easily send traffic to your server (optional)

+###I Need Help
+* Double Check that the port is available
+* Ensure the `.config` file is correct
+* Make sure you typed the commands properly
+* Try using sudo (if you arent already)
+* Ask a question on [Ask Ubuntu](https://askubuntu.com/)